 New York City certainly needs no introduction in this post.
 I recommend that every family visits at least once.
 No matter how long your visit is, it’s nearly impossible to see everything in one visit.
 So, you’ll need to prioritize based on your interests.

 Some attractions to consider are the Statue of Liberty, Empire State Building, One World Observatory, Circle Line boat tours, Times Square, the Museum of Natural History, MoMath, the Central Park Zoo, and the Ride NYC.
 It’s also fun to get tickets for a Broadway show.
 If you have younger kids, think about going to a matinee.

 You may need to make reservations for activities in advance, so it’s good to plan your itinerary before you go.
 Depending on which attractions you want to visit, a NYC CityPASS could be a great option.

 Like NYC, Washington DC is one of those places where you can spend weeks and still not see everything.
 Many of these attractions in our nation’s capital do have to be planned in advance because you’ll have to request tickets from your United States Congressperson.

-The Smithsonian Museums, including the National Air and Space Museum (temporarily closed) and the National Museum of Natural History, offer free admission.
+The Smithsonian Museums, including the National Air and Space Museum and the National Museum of Natural History, offer free admission (but may require timed entry tickets).
 There are also many monuments and memorials, as well as the popular International Spy Museum.
 While city hotels can be expensive, there are lots of places to stay in the nearby suburbs.

 Virginia Beach, VA